 People who like your library’s social media profiles will see your launch posts, but it would be great if you could reach more people within your service area.
 If you have the budget, try “boosting” your posts on Facebook, Twitter, or Instagram.
 Here’s how.
 Boosting posts can be as inexpensive as you want - try starting with $25!
 Just be sure to narrow down the audience to people in the location you want to target.

-You may not be able to rely on some of your tried and true strategies for driving summer reading registrations and engagement.
-But you’ve invested in Beanstack, and that’s a great first step to enable your library to take summer reading virtual.
-We hope that these tips are helpful as you start your planning.
+You may not be able to rely on some of your tried-and-true strategies for driving summer reading registrations and engagement, but you’ve invested in Beanstack, and that’s a great first step to take your summer reading virtual.
+We hope these tips are helpful as you start your planning this summer's challenge!